Pirate Treasure Sensory Bin

 I still want them to have fun being pirates, but without having chocolate every time.

 Are you going to try this Pirate Treasure Sensory Bin with your kids?
+Don’t forget to Pin the idea for later.

 Have fun while your kids look for gold and jewels with this Pirate Treasure Sensory Bin.
 Toddlers and preschoolers will love this easy sensory activity.